-During military service the most common illnesses are upper respiratory track infections and pains and illnesses due to physical stress as well as other symptoms from physical exertion.
+The most common health problems during military service are upper respiratory track infections and stress pains or injuries from physical exertion.
 Starting military service is a big change in life that can sometimes cause psychological symptoms.
-If you wish, you can talk about such problems with the health care staff.
-A conscript suffering from personal worries can also always talk to the social welfare counsellor or chaplain of the brigade-level unit.
+If you wish, you can talk about such problems with the health care personnel.
+A distressed conscript can also always talk to the social welfare counsellor or chaplain of the brigade-level unit.

-Contact the health care personnel if you want information and support to stop smoking or using snuff or intoxicants
+Contact the health care personnel if you want information and support to stop smoking or using snuff or intoxicants.

-On weekdays, conscripts who feel ill can visit the brigade-level unit's health centre.
+Healthcare is available to conscripts in their brigadelevel units from Monday to Friday.
 Doctors and nurses on duty are bound by confidentiality with regard to all health data.